binarynonsense/comic-book-tools/README.md

     - `acbt extract test.cbz`
   - example: same as before but will also extract all the files inside the 'input' subfolder
     - `acbt extract text.cbz input/*.*`
-  - example: extract the file 'test.cbr' in the 'input' subfolder to the 'output' subfolder (a new subfolder inside it, with a unique name based on the file's one, will be created and the extracted images will be stored there)
+  - example: extract the file 'test.cbr' in the 'input' subfolder to the 'output' subfolder (a new subfolder inside it, with a unique name based on the file's one, will be created and the extracted images will be stored there), scaling the images to a 60% of their original size and converting them to png
-    - `acbt extract -o output input/test.cbr`
-  - example: same as before but scaling the images to a 60% of their original size
-    - `acbt extract -o output -s 60 input/test.cbr`
-  - example: same as before but converting the images to png
     - `acbt extract -o output -s 60 -if png input/test.cbr`

 ## Known Issues: